adrian-marcu/blog/adrian-marcu-blog/content/contact/index.md

 draft: false
 ---

 # Ready to collaborate and bring ideas to life?

 ##### Hit me up!
-Whether it’s brainstorming projects, swapping fresh concepts, or just linking up to grow our circle, I’m game.
+Whether it's brainstorming projects, swapping fresh concepts, or just linking up to grow our circle, I'm game.

 <style>
   .contact {
     padding: 2.5rem; /* Consistent padding on all sides */